The “New” Modern Era, UAP and NHI, Part One: The History of AAWSAP

 2004, November 14

-The new era unknowingly began on November 14, 2004, when a striking encounter off Southern California set in motion a chain of events that would, over the next two decades, shift the conversation from rumor to hearings, from stigma to policy briefings, and from folklore to structured intelligence products.
-Although the public would not learn of it until 2017, the USS Nimitz “Tic Tac” case—corroborated by radar, advanced sensor systems, and trained aviators—became a touchstone for modern UAP studies, a case sturdy enough to anchor scrutiny across agencies and eras.
+Although the public would not learn of it until 2017, the USS Nimitz “Tic Tac” case—corroborated by radar, advanced sensor systems, and seasoned aviators—became a touchstone for modern UAP studies, a case sturdy enough to anchor scrutiny across agencies and eras.
 The incident occurred off the coast of Southern California, where naval aviators observed and recorded a smooth, white, tic tac-shaped object executing seemingly impossible maneuvers.
 The sighting, backed by radar data, sophisticated military sensor technology, digital filming, and pilot testimony based on visual confirmation, set in motion a series of government investigations and public inquiries that continue to shape disclosure efforts today.

 2007-2011

 While the Nimitz data sat largely within military channels, another thread was gathering force in Utah.
 Skinwalker Ranch, purchased by aerospace entrepreneur Robert Bigelow in 1996, was already notorious for reports of metallic craft, cryptid‑like creatures, electromagnetic disturbances, and glowing aerial “portals.”
-In 2007, Defense Intelligence Agency officer and engineer Dr. James T. Lacatski visited the property.
+In 2007, Defense Intelligence Agency officer and ballistic missile engineer Dr. James T. Lacatski visited the property at the urging of Jay Statton from that same office.
+Robert Bigelow personally escorted Lacatski to the ranch.

 The lore surrounding the ranch is tangled with conflicting accounts.
 While it is steeped in sensational stories of paranormal incidents and sightings of strange animals, it also has a long‑documented history of unexplained aerial phenomena—some so disorienting they seem to blur the very boundaries of perception and reality.